prysmaticlabs/documentation/website/docs/security-best-practices.md

  - **Essential**: Install only what you need.
  - **Essential**: Install only trusted software.
- - **Essential**: Keep your OS updated with the latest security patches.
-Filter your automatic updates down to security patches if possible.
+ - **Essential**: Keep your OS updated with the latest firmware updates and security patches.
  - **Essential**: Ensure that your machine doesn't automatically shut down or restart.
  - **Essential**: Be present for all updates and restarts.
  - **Essential**: Enable your firewall and set it to the most restrictive configuration possible.